Nozbe/withObservables/README.md

 ## Typescript

-The TypeScript bindings expose a helper type, `ObservablifyProps<Props, ObservableKeys, ObservableConvertibleKeys>` which can make it easier to wrap components without duplicating interfaces:
+The TypeScript bindings expose a helper type, `ObservableifyProps<Props, ObservableKeys, ObservableConvertibleKeys>` which can make it easier to wrap components without duplicating interfaces:
 ```ts
 interface Props {
   post: Post;